shizhx/multi-volume-backup/README.md

 After some searching, I didn't find any ready-made solutions, so I wrote a script based on `tar` to accomplish the above functions.

+## Pre Requisite

+In addition to the common commands, the following commands are required:

+- `mkfifo`
+- `tee`

 ## Usage

 ```bash